-- 29G.-(1) Where an authorised person has reason to believe that an unmanned aircraft is being operated in a manner - (a) that contravenes any provision of this Act or any aviation safety subsidiary legislation; or - (b) that poses a serious and an imminent risk to safety of the public, the authorised person may, subject to subsection (3), exercise all or any of the powers in subsection (2) in relation to the unmanned aircraft for either purpose:
+- 90.-(1) Where an authorised person has reason to believe that an unmanned aircraft is being operated in a manner - (a) that contravenes any provision of this Act or any aviation safety subsidiary legislation; or - (b) that poses a serious and an imminent risk to safety of the public, the authorised person may, subject to subsection (3), exercise all or any of the powers in subsection (2) in relation to the unmanned aircraft for either purpose:

-- (i) preventing further contravention of any provision of this Act or any aviation safety subsidiary legislation; - (ii) preventing or stopping any actual or imminent occurrence that endangers or threatens to endanger the safety of the public.
+- (c) preventing further contravention of any provision of this Act or any aviation safety subsidiary legislation; - (d) preventing or stopping any actual or imminent occurrence that endangers or threatens to endanger the safety of the public.

-- (2) For the purposes of subsection (1), the powers that may be exercised by an authorised person in relation to an unmanned aircraft are without warrant - (a) to direct any person whom the authorised person reasonably believes to be involved in the operation of the unmanned aircraft - (i) to end the flight of the unmanned aircraft, or land it, safely in the fastest practicable way; or - (ii) to fly the unmanned aircraft in the manner specified by the authorised person; - (b) with such assistance and by such force as is necessary - (i) to assume control of an unmanned aircraft to fly the aircraft or to end the flight of the aircraft, or land it, safely in the fastest practicable way; or - (ii) to end the flight of the unmanned aircraft in the fastest and safest practicable way; or - (c) to seize the unmanned aircraft and any component of the unmanned aircraft system for that aircraft, or other thing, that the authorised person believes on reasonable grounds - (i) to be evidential material; or - (ii) needs to be seized to prevent its concealment, loss or destruction, or its use in committing, continuing or repeating an offence under this Act or any aviation safety subsidiary legislation. - (3) In authorising any person under subsection (1), the Commissioner of Police or the Authority, as the case may be, may do all or any of the following: - (a) limit the powers in subsection (2) that the authorised person may exercise; - (b) limit when the authorised person may exercise his powers in subsection (2) or any of them; - (c) limit where in Singapore the authorised person may exercise his powers in subsection (2) or any of them;
+- (2) For the purposes of subsection (1), the powers that may be exercised by an authorised person in relation to an unmanned aircraft are without warrant - (a) to direct any person whom the authorised person reasonably believes to be involved in the operation of the unmanned aircraft - (i) to end the flight of the unmanned aircraft, or land it, safely in the fastest practicable way; or

+- (ii) to fly the unmanned aircraft in the manner specified by the authorised person; - (b) with such assistance and by such force as is necessary - (i) to assume control of an unmanned aircraft to fly the aircraft or to end the flight of the aircraft, or land it, safely in the fastest practicable way; or - (ii) to end the flight of the unmanned aircraft in the fastest and safest practicable way; or - (c) to seize the unmanned aircraft and any component of the unmanned aircraft system for that aircraft, or other thing, that the authorised person believes on reasonable grounds - (i) to be evidential material; or - (ii) needs to be seized to prevent its concealment, loss or destruction, or its use in committing, continuing or repeating an offence under this Act or any aviation safety subsidiary legislation.

+- (3) In authorising any person under subsection (1), the Commissioner of Police, the Chief of Defence Force or the Authority (as the case may be) may do all or any of the following: - (a) limit the powers in subsection (2) that the authorised person may exercise; - (b) limit when the authorised person may exercise his or her powers in subsection (2) or any of them; - (c) limit where in Singapore the authorised person may exercise his or her powers in subsection (2) or any of them; - (d) limit the circumstances in which the authorised person may exercise his or her powers in subsection (2) or any of them; - (e) limit the offences in respect of which the authorised person may exercise his or her powers in subsection (2) or any of them.